cimentadaj/RECSM_R_Course/Class 1/Slides/slides.md

 ========================================================
 incremental: true

-Now that you know that.. what would be class of the vectors:
+Now that you know that.. what would be the class of the following vectors?

 ```r